 The clear parts are thin but not as clear as they could be with some optical distortion apparent, a dunk in Future should help.
 Since part of the nose on the 20M was clear Special Hobby molded the entire nose clear but one still has to fit two other clear pieces to it.

-The decals are thin and glossy without a lot of excess film. everything looks pretty opaque with the exception of the white rudder crosses which do not look all the opaque.
+The decals are thin and glossy without a lot of excess film. everything looks pretty opaque with the exception of the white rudder crosses which do not look all that opaque.
 I have had very good luck using Special Hobby decals in the past and will assume these aren't any different.
-Markings suppled will do five different aircraft from different groups.
+Markings supplied will do five different aircraft from different groups.

-instructions are a large 14 page booklet that is not stapled.
-Page one
+are a large 14 page booklet that is not stapled.

 After Market Goodies